 Please don't edit this section - it is now locked to ensure editorial review.
 You may send comments to Cameron Shorter AT gmail .com

 The discussion raises a number of issues, many based upon complex technical concepts and implications.
-This makes it difficult for voting OGC members considering whether to support "Geoservices REST API" as a standard.
+This makes it difficult for voting OGC members considering whether to support (or not) the "Geoservices REST API" as a standard.
 The following provides one analysis of the positions on the vote, aimed to simplify and summarize key points.
 However, it does not necessarily represent the opinions held by all signatories above.

 The pros for accepting the "Geoservices REST API" document as an OGC standard